rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

     /etc/grub.d/10_linux:3
     ```

-    If you need to exclude a single directory, refer to the following syntax:
+    If you need to exclude a single directory, use the following syntax:

     ```bash
     Shell > grep -n -i -r -E  "port" /etc/ --exclude-dir=selin[u]x
     ```

-    If you need to exclude multiple directories, please refer to the following syntax:
+    If you need to exclude multiple directories, use the following syntax:

     ```bash
     Shell > grep -n -i -r -E  "port" /etc/ --exclude-dir={selin[u]x,"profile.d",{a..z}ki,au[a-z]it}
     ```

-    If you need to exclude a single file, please refer to the following syntax:
+    If you need to exclude a single file, use the following syntax:

     ```bash
     Shell > grep -n -i -r -E  "port" /etc/ --exclude=sshd_config
     ```

-    If you need to exclude multiple files, please refer to the following syntax:
+    If you need to exclude multiple files, use the following syntax:

     ```bash
     Shell > grep -n -i -r -E  "port" /etc/ --exclude={ssh[a-z]_config,*.conf,services}
     ```

-    If you need to exclude multiple files and directories at the same time, please refer to the following syntax:
+    If you need to exclude multiple files and directories at the same time, use the following syntax:

     ```bash
     Shell > grep -n -i -r -E  "port" /etc/ --exclude-dir={selin[u]x,"profile.d",{a..z}ki,au[a-z]it} --exclude={ssh[a-z]_config,*.conf,services,[0-9][0-9]*}
     ```

 11. Count all IPv4 addresses of the current machine

     ```bash